 Answers tax-related queries.

-Starting up Smoothly sets the bar for how digital services should function.
+A Virtual Agent Network sets the bar for how digital services should function.
 Instead of figuring out who to contact and then making multiple calls to different agencies, customers now have a single place to get their questions answered – anytime, anywhere.

 The idea for AI-driven services that connect different entities may have been born in the Accenture Innovation Hub, but to succeed, collaboration was key.
-By combining Accenture’s innovation architecture with the technology capabilities of boost.ai and the agencies’ deep customer knowledge, an ecosystem focused on providing better customer experiences and engagement became a reality.
+By combining Accenture’s innovation architecture with the technology capabilities of boost.ai and the government agencies’ deep customer knowledge, an ecosystem focused on providing better customer experience and engagement became a reality.

 "This is a great example of government, technology companies and startups working together to create solutions to improve lives of our citizens."